tayganr/lakehouse/modules/module02a.md

 ## 7. Query Delta Lake

 1. Navigate to the **Data** hub
-2. Browse the data lake folder structure to `03-curated > customers`
+2. Browse the data lake folder structure to `03-curated > wwi > customers`
 3. Right-click one of the **parquet** files, select **New SQL Script > Select TOP 100 rows**
 4. Modify the **OPENROWSET** function to remove the file name from the **BULK** path
 5. Change the **FORMAT** to **DELTA**